hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 Lots of the Entity nodes (Sample) and Metadata nodes have the same `lab_tissue_id` property key but with different values.

-When this property presents in Metadata node, regardless if it presents in Metadata node or not, copy the property value from Metadata node and add a new property key `lab_tissue_sample_id` in Entity node:
+When this property presents in Metadata node, regardless if it presents in Entity node or not, copy the property value from Metadata node and add a new property key `lab_tissue_sample_id` in Entity node:

 ````
 CALL apoc.periodic.iterate(